MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/spf/plan-spf.md

 ---
 title: Plan SPF deployment
-description: This topic provides an overview of how to plan for a Service Provider Foundation installation.
+description: This article provides an overview of how to plan for a Service Provider Foundation installation.
 author: jyothisuri
 ms.author: jsuri
 manager: mkluck